jiminliang/jiminliang.github.io/content/publication/xu-zhenzhen-2021-qims/index.md

 publishDate: '2023-12-18T09:50:18.711434Z'
 publication_types:
 - article-journal
-publication: '*Quantitative Imaging in Medicine and Surgery*'
+publication: '*Quantitative Imaging in Medicine and Surgery*, 11(7)'
+volume: '11'
+number: '7'
 abstract: 'Background: The precise assessment of myocardial infarction (MI) is crucial both for therapeutic interventions in old MI and the development of new and effective techniques to repair injured myocardium.
 A novel method was developed to assess